English translations of Asterix: American albums

 Robert Steven Caron translated five volumes into American English for Dargaud's international branch.
 These are Asterix and the Great Crossing in 1984, Asterix the Legionary and Asterix at the Olympic Games in 1992, and Asterix in Britain and Asterix and Cleopatra in 1995.
-For copyright purposes, most of the names of the characters names were changed.
-With Asterix never achieving great popularity in the United States, this series of re-translations was halted after these albums, leading to some confusion among the few American fans of the series (the other volumes though to Asterix in Belgium were issued with the British translation by Dargaud in the same market).
+For copyright purposes, most of the characters names were changed.
+With Asterix never achieving great popularity in the United States, this series of re-translations was halted after these albums, leading to some confusion among the few American fans of the series (the other volumes through to Asterix in Belgium were issued with the British translation by Dargaud in the same market).

 In 2019, The New York Times reported that new Americanized translations of Asterix would be published by Papercutz, starting in May 2020.
 The new translator is Joe Johnson (Dr. Edward Joseph Johnson), a Professor of French and Spanish at Clayton State University.
 The Papercutz editions refer to the village druid by his original French name of Panoramix, and various other minor characters have been renamed as well.
 Papercutz publishes omnibus volumes in chronological order, with each book containing three albums.
 Papercutz also published the most recent albums, Asterix and the Chieftain's Daughter and Asterix and the Griffin, as solo books.

+Easy language

+In 2023 German publisher Egmont Ehapa issued a special edition in Easy Language, on the occasion of the Special Olympics World Games in Berlin.
+The translation of Bell and Hockridge was transferred into Easy Language by Ursula Semlitsch, for "people who don't understand English very well".